 This high-end boutique hotel is so stately that it's second only to the great San Francisco monastery on one of Latin America's most beautiful plazas.
-Hotel Casa Gangotena has a gorgeous neoclassic property that boasts magnificent views of the square and beyond from the rooftop bar exclusively open to overnight guests.
-Rooms have baroque-inspired contemporary touches, fine views of the old town and large, elegant marble baths.
-The hotel has daily activities that deeply imbed guests into the traditions of the neighborhood, as well as complimentary tickets to the Casa del Alabado archeology museum across Calle Cuenca.
+Hotel Casa Gangotena has a gorgeous neoclassic property that boasts magnificent views of the square and beyond from the rooftop bar, exclusively open to overnight guests.
+Rooms have baroque-inspired contemporary touches, fine views of the old town, and large, elegant marble baths.
+The hotel has daily activities that deeply embed guests into the traditions of the neighborhood, as well as complimentary tickets to the Casa del Alabado archaeology museum across Calle Cuenca.

 Casona de la Ronda

-Originally built as “Las Corralas” in 1738, Casona de la Ronda occupies a three-story mansion on Quito’s legendary oldest street, La Ronda, that meanders down from the main squares of the old town.
-Spanish colonial times permeate the rooms, with locally hand-carved furniture including wooden headboards and floors that maintain the original spirit, surrounding a rustic, colonnaded interior court under a protective glass ceiling.
-A cozy top-floor library lounge offers views of the Panecillo hill.
+Originally built as "Las Corralas" in 1738, Casona de la Ronda occupies a three-story mansion on Quito's legendary oldest street, La Ronda, that meanders down from the main squares of the old town.
+Spanish colonial times permeate the rooms, with locally hand-carved furniture, including wooden headboards and floors that maintain the original spirit, surrounding a rustic, colonnaded interior court under a protective glass ceiling.
+A cozy top-floor library lounge offers views of Panecillo Hill.

 Chat with a local specialist who can help organize your trip.

 Perched like a condor's nest on a centrally located hill, the aptly named Angel's View Castle stands out even in a city of amazing vistas, appearing to soar over the old town.
 The Republican-era four-story building is a steep climb from the central plazas and churches.
 Some rooms have courtyard views only.
 Meals from the rooftop restaurant include sweeping views of the three snow-capped volcanoes visible from Quito: Cotopaxi, Cayambe, and Antisana, usually best visible in the morning hours.